 About Teeth Grinding

 Bruxism, or teeth grinding, is one of the most common and serious symptoms or cause of a TMJ disorder.
 Many patients do not realize they grind their teeth as they may unconsciously do so at night during sleep.
-In fact, they may be coping with many side effects of it and not even realize why you are suffering.
-It is not until their dentist points out the worn down teeth that they realize they may grind their teeth at night.
+In fact, they may be coping with many side effects and not even realize why they are suffering.
+Not until their dentist spots the worn down teeth do they realize they are grinding their teeth at night.

 Bruxism can affect anyone at any age.
 However, most children seem to grow out of it.
 Teeth grinding can also lead to damaged teeth and gum disease.

-If you have misaligned, crooked, or missing teeth that contribute to your TMJ disorder, we recommend restorative missing teeth treatment or orthodontic treatment.
+Our dentists can fix misaligned, crooked, or missing teeth that your TMJ disorder causes.
+We recommend restorative missing teeth treatments or orthodontic treatment plans.
 We offer dental implants, dental bridges, dentures, and Invisalign to our patients.

 Oral surgery is an option for patients who have a severe TMJ disorder.
+However, it’s more of a last resort.
 We will diagnose and recommend treatment following a thorough exam.

 TMJ Treatment FAQs

-What will happen if TMJ is not treated?
+What will happen if I do not treat TMJ symptoms?

 Without treatment, TMJ symptoms will worsen and become more severe over time.
 TMJ disorders can lead to chronic pain and discomfort in your jaw joint and muscles.
 Gum recession or inflammation will get worse with TMJ issues.